Mokhtar100/PythonFundamentals/README.md

 Here are the main topics covered in this repository:

 - [Fundamentals](fundamentals): Basic concepts and syntax in Python.
-- [Data Structures](data-structures): Understanding and working with Python data structures.
-- [Functions](functions): Exploring functions and modular programming in Python.
-- [OOP](OOP): Introduction to object-oriented programming in Python.

-Feel free to navigate through the folders and explore the content.
-Each folder contains dedicated files explaining the corresponding topic.

 ## Getting Started

 To get started, clone this repository to your local machine: